studiochampgauche/wordpress-boilerplate/README.md

 # Our WordPress Project
-Build immersive 2D or 3D WordPress themes in no time that your clients can manage with ACF in just few clicks.
+Build immersive 2D or 3D WordPress themes in "no time" that your clients can manage with ACF in just few clicks.

 ## Guide